 The touch/gesture controls aren't something we're entirely keen on, but they work well enough once you've practiced a bit.
 Holding a cup to let in ambient sound works especially well, even if you do look a little special when doing it.
 You can also use the app to change the noise-cancellation button to work with Google Assistant or Siri.

 So there we have it: the best noise cancelling headphones are Sony's WH-1000XM4.
 If premium noise cancelling headphones are the Champion's League of portable audio, these are Real Madrid, Barcelona, Man City and Juventus rolled into one.
+You can read our full Sony WH-1000XM4 review here.

 Our assessment is that the XM3 sound slightly more open and natural, although there is nothing wrong with the PX7 mix.
 There is slightly less bass weighting, which we don't like quite so much – but if you prefer a less prominent bottom end, you will have the opposite reaction, of course.